kiayaand20/Project-2/README.md

 ### PostMVP

-- Create and implement second table in Airtable and render in application.
+- Create and implement a third table in Airtable and render in application.
 - Addition of filter options for users.

 ## Project Schedule